Raathigesh/majestic/README.md

     "majestic": {
         // if majestic fails to find the Jest package, you can provide it here.
 Should be relative to the package.json "jestScriptPath": "../node_modules/jest/bin/jest.js",
-        // if you want to pass additional arguments to jest, do it here "args": [],
+        // if you want to pass additional arguments to Jest, do it here "args": ['--config=./path/to/config/file/jest.config.js'],
-        // environment variables to pass to the process "env": {}
+        // environment variables to pass to the process "env": {
+          "CI": "true"
+        }
     }
 }
 ```